Azure/azure-service-operator/docs/deploy.md

       --user=system:serviceaccount:azureoperator-system:default
     ```

+4. Create and apply the AzureIdentity and Binding manifests

+    ```yaml
+    apiVersion: "aadpodidentity.k8s.io/v1"
+    kind: AzureIdentity
+    metadata:
+      name: <a-idname>
+    spec:
+      type: 0
+      ResourceID: /subscriptions/<subid>/resourcegroups/<resourcegroup>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/<name>
+      ClientID: <clientId>
+    ```

+    ```yaml
+    apiVersion: "aadpodidentity.k8s.io/v1"
+    kind: AzureIdentityBinding
+    metadata:
+      name: aso-identity-binding
+    spec:
+      AzureIdentity: <a-idname>
+      Selector: cluster_identity_binding
+    ```

-4. Deploy the operator to the Kubernetes cluster
+5. Deploy the operator to the Kubernetes cluster

     ```shell
     make deploy
     ```

-5. Check that the operator is deployed to the cluster using the following commands.
+6. Check that the operator is deployed to the cluster using the following commands.

     ```shell
     kubectl get pods -n azureoperator-system
     ```

-6. You can view the logs from the operator using the following command.
+7. You can view the logs from the operator using the following command.
 The `podname` is the name of the pod in the output from `kubectl get pods -n azureoperator-system`, `manager` is the name of the container inside the pod.

     ```shell
     kubectl logs <podname> -c manager -n azureoperator-system